gohsonghan98/gitbookclone/document/function/Comparation/equalOrLess/equalOrLess.md

-﻿# equalOrLess
+# equalOrLess

 ### Description

-The first value is equal or less than the second value.
+The less than or equal to comparison operators.

 ### Flowchart